Sitecore/developer-portal/data/markdown/pages/learn/getting-started/marketplace/hackerspace-workshop/index.md

 To follow this workshop you need an IDE such as VS Code or Cursor.
 No, Notepad is not enough.
 If you have non of the both, here's where you get VS Code: https://code.visualstudio.com/download

+### Sign in to VS Code and enable Copilot
+Signing in to VS Code enables the Copilot functionality.

+1. On the bottom left corner of VS Code click on the profile icon.
+2. Click Sign in
+3. Ideally use your GitHub Login (if you do not have a GitHub Account you need to create one)

+4. On the bottom left corner click the Copilot icon (little head)
+5. Make sure to select Claude Sonnet 3.5 or above.

 ## Preparation Steps

 ### 1. Register App